 Dalits have created unintended and unexpected results; however, they also suffer multiple ruptures, displacements and fissures of consciousness itself.
 Thus the effects of education are shaped by the way it interacts with ideas and practices of caste stratification, class and gender hierarchies in the wider society, structures of regular and irregular employment, and continuing caste prejudices against Dalits, as well as institutions of kinship, family and community among them.

-Shailaja Paik is assistant professor of History at the University of Cincinnati and the author of Dalit Women’s Education in Modern India: Double Discrimination (Routledge, 2014).
+Shailaja Paik is associate professor of History at the University of Cincinnati and the author of Dalit Women’s Education in Modern India: Double Discrimination (Routledge, 2014).